This page provides instructions for identifying and responding to toxic combinations by using cases and findings.

 https://CUSTOMER_SUBDOMAIN.backstory.chronicle.security/cases

-4. In the lower right corner of the Finding summary widget, click Explore.
+In the Finding summary widget, click Explore findings in SCC.
 The toxic combination finding opens.

-5. Use the Mute options in the upper right corner of the finding details page to mute the finding.
+Use the Mute options on the finding details page to mute the finding.

 You can also mute findings in the Google Cloud console.
 For more information, see Mute an individual finding.